proyecto26/thecryptopurge/LEADERBOARD.md

 To create a table, it is required to specify the game contract address:
 `createBoard(IGame game, uint256 timestampBegin, uint256 timestampEnd) public`

-Any game must implement the interface IGame in order to be compatible with this leaderboard.
+Any game must implement the interface `IGame` in order to be compatible with this leaderboard.

-Any `IGame` interface implementation must have the next functions:
+Any `IGame` implementation must have the next functions:
 `getLifetimeScore(address player) public view`

 At the end of the defined timestamp, the players get a reward according to the position on the table.